Go see, ask why, show respect.Fujio Cho (born in 1938), Toyota Motor Corporation honorary Chairman

 - Well, what does this palette do in the middle of the way?
 Usually there is nothing here …

 - There is a larger volume of files / parts than the last times in this area …

 - What does this person do with his documents / parts in this part of the factory / office?
 It’s not in the normal process …

 How to go Gemba ?

 For field visits to be successful, there are some prerequisites:

-- First of all, you need to be open-minded.
-Even if the directors know the theory and know how the organization should work, a multitude of factors disrupt this ideal functioning, from the weather, to the mood of everyone through the computer systems or an accident that delays delivery.
+Even if the directors know the theory and know how the organization should work, a multitude of factors disrupt this ideal functioning.
+Those factors ranges from the weather, to the mood of everyone, the computer systems or an accident that delays delivery.
 The organization constantly adapts to these factors and does not always work according to the defined rules.
-The visitor must therefore remain open and, before rejecting the modified operation, question and question the teams about the causes of malfunction.
+The visitor must therefore remain open.
+Before criticizing a change in operations, question the teams about the causes of malfunction.

 Gemba is the terrain where value is created where field problems are dealt with.
 You have to go see with your own eyes , question the teams in the field (ask why) and value the ideas and proposals that are made (show respect).